Mamallapuram – The Workshop of the Pallavas

 One of the important piece of Goldingham’s account was the facsimile inscriptions which were attached at the end of his article.
 Though he was not able to decipher any of these, but these played a crucial part for the deciphering those at the later stage.

 Southey never visited India and his impression on various Hindu mythology and Indian cities was mainly driven from the books and journals published with various accounts coming from India and other eastern countries.
-In the poem, Southey did not give any name to the city of Baly however it has been taken by later writers as Mahabalipuram.
-Southey did mention about some sepultures however not exactly the way the ruins at Mahabalipuram are.
+In the poem, Southey did not give any name to the city of Baly however it has been taken by later writers as Mamallapuram.
+Southey did mention about some sepultures however not exactly the way the ruins are at Mamallapuram.

 As per the poem, Ladurlad and Kailyal travel in search of Ereenia and end up in the underwater city of Baly.
 Ladurlad goes down into the city and enters into the palace of Baly, the ruler of the city who was a demon and put to rule the underworld after his episode with Vishnu, where the latter came in form of a dwarf.
 Ladurlad comes to the Chamber of the Kings of old where he finds Ereenia.
 After battling against a naga, he is able to rescue Ereenia.
 By the time they return to Kailyal, they are attacked by Arvalan’s servants.
 Baly appears, as he is allowed to do so once a year, and uses his powers to condemn Arvalan’s army to damnation.

-Graham, Maria (1813, Journal of a Residence in India) – Maria Graham traveled a great distance in India and had maintained her travel diary which came very helpful in understanding the practices of that period.
-She visited Mahabalipuram for three day and visited almost all the ruins including the ones at Saluvanukuppam.
+Graham, Maria (1813, Journal of a Residence in India) – Maria Graham traveled a great distance in India and had maintained her travel diary which came very handy in understanding the practices of that period.
+She visited Mamallapuram for a three day visit and covered almost all the monuments including the ones at Saluvankuppam.

 While describing the latter, she tells that Arjuna did severe penance to get weapons from Vishnu.
 Though she mentioned the whole story of how Arjuna obtained Pashupata however instead of Shiva she continued mentioning Vishnu who as per her granted Pashupata to Arjuna.
 She referred Ganesha Ratha as “Teer of Arjuna” though it has a Ganesha statue inside.
 She also mentioned a the water cistern and butter ball above the hill.
 She provided sketches of few ruins which made her account interesting.